luizender/filesave-api/README.md

 * GCLOUD_STORAGE_BUCKET: The name of Google Cloud Storage (Default: filesave-storage)
 * GCLOUD_STORAGE_CHUNK_SIZE: The chunk size must be a multiple of 256KB (Default: 524288)

+## Build your Storage on Google

+First of all, you need to create your project at Google Cloud ([see the documentation](https://cloud.google.com/resource-manager/docs/creating-managing-projects)).
+Now, you can create your storage ([see the documentation](https://cloud.google.com/storage/docs/creating-buckets)).
+After that, you need to get the credential file of Storage and save as ```service-account.json```.
+See the documentation of Authentication for more details ([Link of documentation](https://cloud.google.com/docs/authentication/getting-started))

 ## Setup

 To set up the container, you need to execute: